root676/QNEAT/README.md

 - **Origin-Destination** Matrix between all points of a layer.

 At a later project stage it is also planned to implement direction-dependent routing.

+**Please note that the current code in this repository is not yet properly working and containes prototypes that were tested in the QGIS Python console.**